Be the first to connect to this house.

 Connect to The Grange →

 Built from 1817, for D’Arcy Boulton Jr., (1785-1846) and his wife Sarah Anne Robinson (1789-1863).
 He is not to be confused with his son, another D’Arcy, who built The Lawn in Cobourg.
 The Grange is one of the grandest estates of old Toronto and one of the city’s finest architectural gems.
 It is the oldest brick house in the city, followed by Campbell House.
-In 1913, The Grange became the first home of the Art Museum of Toronto and today is an important part of the Art Gallery of Ontario (AGO).
-Four-and-a-half acres of the original gardens now constitute Grange Park.
+Four-and-a-half acres of the original gardens now constitute Grange Park and in 1913 The Grange became the first home of the Art Museum of Toronto.
+Today, it is an important part of the Art Gallery of Ontario (AGO)....

 Boulton, a successful dry goods merchant and land speculator, was the son of the Attorney-General of Upper Canada, D’Arcy Boulton Sr. (1759-1834), and a grandson of James Forster (d.1781), Chief Justice of the Isle of Ely.
 The family were old Lincolnshire gentry but in 1797 a business venture went wrong which necessitated a fresh financial start in North America.
 Boulton’s wife, Sarah, was the elder sister of Sir John Beverley Robinson (1791-1863), 1st Bt., Chief Justice of Upper Canada.
-The Boultons were among the best-connected families at the heart of Toronto’s “Family Compact”.
+In short, the Boultons were among the best-connected families at the heart of Toronto’s elite, the “Family Compact”.

-The 100 acres of land on which Boulton chose to build his home was originally granted to The Hon.
-Robert Isaac Dey Gray (1772-1804) as an associate of the Provincial government after the founding of York.
+The 100-acres of land on which Boulton chose to build his home was originally granted to The Hon.
+Robert Isaac Dey Gray (1772-1804) as an associate of the Provincial government after the founding of York (Toronto).
 In 1808, Boulton paid £350 to Gray’s heirs and in 1817 started work on the home he designed himself.
 It was one of only a few residential houses back then that was built of brick - Moss Park was not built until 1827.
 Boulton named the house The Grange for his grandfather’s home near Lincoln.

 The Grange was built in a clearing of what was otherwise still very much viewed as untamed wilderness, far from the centre of town.
 The gatekeepers lodge was a familiar landmark on Lot Street and marked the entrance to the property from which the carriage-drive started before terminating in an oval before the house.
 D’Arcy’s father, who also lived at The Grange, kept his horses in the field by the gate lodge.
 In about 1830, these horses were involved in an unusual event, reminding us just how untamed it was: